AbhiiToxic/dailyhantaii/README.md

    ```

 Set the `PORT` environment variable if your host requires a specific port.
 The admin panel is protected with HTTP Basic authentication; provide `ADMIN_USER` and `ADMIN_PASS` environment variables before starting the server.
+To store data in MongoDB instead of the local JSON file, set `MONGO_URL` to a valid MongoDB connection string before starting the server.